codemonauts/shared-2fa/README.md

 # shared-2fa

+Sometimes you have an account for a website which you share with your team so everybody can use it, but still want to enable 2FA for enhances security.
-This tool helps you to share a virtual TOTP MFA-device with a team by saving the intial seed at AWS SecretsManager.
+This tool helps you to share a virtual TOTP based MFA-device with your team by saving the intial seed at AWS SecretsManager.

 ## Pricing
-SecretsManager is charged both per secret and per 10.000 API calls.
-Every secret costs 0.40\$/Month which will be the main operational costs of this tool.
-10k API calls will cost you 0.05$, which you probably never reach in a month even with a larger people using this tool multiple times a day.
+SecretsManager is charged both per secret and per API call.
+Every secret costs 0.40\$/Month what will be the main operational costs of this tool.
+API calls cost you 0.05$/10.000 requests what you will probably never reach in a month even with a large team using this tool multiple times a day.

+### Ways to recude the costs
+Paying 0.40\$/month/secret can quickly sum up if you have a lot of accounts.
-Because every value in AWS SecretsManager is a JSON object we could save all seeds in a single key/value pair and cap the monthly costs 0.40\$/month by this, but would loose the feature of fine-grained access control with an IAM rule.
+Because every value in AWS SecretsManager is a JSON object you could save all seeds in a single key/value pair instead of one pair per account and cap the monthly costs 0.40\$/month by this, the downside is, that you would loose the way to limit access by IAM to single secrets.
+Therefore we didn't implemented it this way.

 ## IAM permissions
-With this policy one could use all features of this tool.
-If you want people to just have read access, just remove the `Delete` and `Create` actions.
+With this example policy one can use all features of this tool.
+If you want people to have only the ability to generate tokens, you can remove the `Delete` and `Create` actions.
 ```
 {